lowrycode/ski-arise-project/TO_DO.md

 Optimise images and video for web
-Check use of fallback image with hero video
+Check use of fallback image with hero video (currently behind)